flippus/refinerycms_events2.0/README.md

+A plugin for refinerycms 2.0 to manage and publish events with specific attributes.
+Developed for the Feki.de CMS selection of the new homepage in summer 2012.

-# Events extension for Refinery CMS.
+## Events extension for Refinery CMS.

-## How to build this extension as a gem
+### How to build this extension as a gem

     cd vendor/extensions/events
     gem build refinerycms-events.gemspec